luismartinezs/studio-ghibli-books/development.md

 - State:
     - Add provider, wrapper and presentational in between App and Wrapper OK
-    - Add basic Redux infrastructure
+    - Add basic Redux infrastructure OK

 - Interaction:
     - When clicking on home icon, user goes to home page